 Recently, two writers reached out to the Strategist on the subject of targeted muscle massagers — both extolled alternatives to the traditional foam roller for rolling out tiny knots in the neck, back, and legs.
 Only thing was, they were two different products.
 Intrigued, we decided to hear both cases to decide which was more convincing.
 Each has its purpose!
 For athletes, the Tiger Tail is a better bet, able to cover a larger surface area of muscle to aid in recovery (much like a regular foam roller).
-For more sedentary folks who just want to massage that annoying part of the back, the Thera Cane bends and twists in ways a roller never could.
+For more sedentary folks (like our columnist Chris Black) who just want to massage that annoying part of the back, the Thera Cane bends and twists in ways a roller never could.

 As a girl who does a fairly intense, three-times-a-week, “power hour” weights class, but wasn’t a fan of stretching, I found it life-changing to learn a few years ago, while on assignment at the Miraval Resort in Tucson, that I could use the force of my body, on a Trigger Point foam roller, to massage out knots, roll out my thighs, and stretch out my tight quads.
 And while it wasn’t necessarily easy or comfortable (it’s a hurt-so-good thing), it was more fun than traditional static stretching and, for me, totally worked.